Skip to Main Content

 While dropping coverage entirely could seem like a way to save money while you're unemployed, having a lapse in your insurance policy may lead to a number of issues.
 First, coverage lapses may make it harder to get a new car insurance policy in the future.
 Secondly, you will likely pay a higher premium once you do find a policy.
 Beyond these practical impacts, there are legal consequences to lapsed coverage as well.

 To drive legally, you are required to have at least the minimum amount of coverage mandated by your state.
 In most states, if you get pulled over and are found to be driving uninsured, you could lose your license and be fined.
-If you cause an accident without insurance, you will likely be financially responsible for the damages and injuries you cause.
+If you cause an accident without insurance, you will likely be financially responsible for the damage and injuries you cause.
 This could lead to high out-of-pocket costs, a lawsuit and financial devastation.
 Although it may be hard to pay a car insurance bill while unemployed, insurance is designed to protect your finances and is likely an important part of your overall financial health.

 Frequently asked questions